SS Edward Y. Townsend: Sinking

 In 1968 she was sold to the Sea-Land Service Inc. for sale in the US Maritime Commission on vessels in the reserve fleet.
 She was later resold to a Spanish scrapyard.
 On September 15, 1968, Edward Y. Townsend passed down Port Colborne, Ontario in tow of the tugboats James Battle and Salvage Monarch.
 On October 1, 1968, she cleared Quebec with the steamer Dolomite, towed by the tug Hudson.
-She broke free on October 7 in a storm in the Atlantic Ocean and sank about 400 mi southeast of Newfoundland.
+She broke free on October 7 in a storm in the Atlantic Ocean, split in half, and sank in the same general vicinity as where the RMS Titanic had sunk, about 400 mi southeast of Newfoundland.